webvitalii/flexflux/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli)

+Todo:
+* list with table (sort, pager, filter)
+* delete
+* delete confirmation
+* notify wrap for snackBar
+* add week to the task item (create, edit)
+* add today day with list of tasks

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.